Saudi Arabia–United States relations: After World War II

 In 1945, after World War II, Saudi citizens began to feel uncomfortable with U.S. forces still operating in Dhahran.
 In contrast, the Saudi government saw the U.S. forces as a major component of its military defense strategy.
 Ibn Saud balanced the two perspectives by changing the demands on U.S. forces as danger increased and subsided.
 At this time, the Cold War was starting, and the U.S. was greatly concerned about Soviet communism and strategized to 'contain' its spread within the Arabian Peninsula.
 Saudi security was at the top of Washington's list of priorities.
 The Truman administration promised Bin Saud protection from Soviet influence, and, as a result, the U.S. increased its presence in the region, This greatly strengthened the security relationship between Saudi Arabia and the U.S.

 Foundation of Aramco

-The trade relationship between the United States of America and the Kingdom of Saudi Arabia has long revolved around two central concepts: security and oil.
+The relationship has historically been shaped by security cooperation and energy interests.
 Throughout the 1950s and 1960s, the relationship between the two nations grew significantly stronger.
 In 1950, Aramco and Saudi Arabia agreed on a 50/50 profit distribution of the oil discovered in Saudi Arabia.
-In 1951, the Mutual Defense Assistance Agreement was put into action.
-This allowed for the U.S. arms trade to Saudi Arabia, along with a United States military training mission centered in Saudi Arabia.
+In 1951, the Mutual Defense Assistance Agreement was put into action.This allowed for the U.S. arms trade to Saudi Arabia, along with a United States military training mission centered in Saudi Arabia.